pernillamoreno/speedometer_project/README.md

 Teamwork project.

 A client-server speedometer with battery level and temperature range.
 Communication using TCP/IP &amp; CAN protocols.
-We were a team of 4 people and collaborated on this project.
+We where a team of 4 people and collaborated on this project.
-The files I worked on, in addition to the overall project that the whole team collaborated on, were CMakefile and server gui.
+The files I worked on, in addition to the overall project that the whole team collaborated on, where CMakefile and server gui.

 Click and se how the speedometer works.